What You Need to Know About Legally Growing Your Own Marijuana Plants in Virginia

 When you have a marijuana card, you can possess up to four ounces of flower.
 The adult-use law will only allow for possession of one ounce.

-Look Ahead to Growing Your Own Plants, But Get a VA Marijuana Card to Make the Most of Virginia Cannabis Laws
+Grow Your Own Marijuana Plants, But Get a VA Marijuana Card to Make the Most of Virginia Cannabis Laws

 If you have a VA marijuana card, you really can make the most of the progressive legislation that Virginia has recently passed.
-Plan to get your garden in order for the summer, but get a marijuana card now, to start reaping the benefits of cannabis before harvest.
+Plan to get your garden in order, but get a marijuana card now, to start reaping the benefits of cannabis before harvest.

 Happy Growing, Virginia!